eugene-matvejev/react-cards-example/README.md

   * open `localhost:3000`

 ## how to execute tests
-  * npm test
+  * `npm test`
-   * `npm test -- --coverage` note! there is no 100% coverage because it is not purpose of the project.
+    * or `npm test -- --coverage` note! there is no 100% coverage because it is not purpose of the project.